-Primorye krai overview
+Primorye region overview

-Primorye krai (also spelled Primorsky, Primorskiy) is the farthest south-eastern region of Russia, situated in the East of Asia, washed by waters of Japan Sea (Far East Federal District).
+Primorye krai (region) (also spelled Primorsky, Primorskiy) is the farthest south-eastern region of Russia, located in the East of Asia, washed by the Japan Sea (Far East Federal District).

-Primorye krai population is 1,988,000 (2009); land area - 165,900 sq. km.
+Primorye region population is 1,947,000 (2012); land area - 164,673 sq. km.

-Primorye krai facts
+Primorye region facts

 Primorsky krai is located in the south of the Far East, in the south-eastern part of the Russian Federation.
-It is bordered in the north by Khabarovsk krai, in the south by China, in the south-west by Korea and is washed by Japan Sea in the south and east.
+It is bordered in the north by Khabarovsk krai, in the south by China, in the south-west by North Korea and is washed by the Japan Sea in the south and east.

 The climate of Primorye region is of moderate monsoon type.
 Winters are dry (humid) and cold with sunny weather.
 Springs are long, cool, with often temperature changes.
 Summers are warm and humid, with maximum of precipitation.
 Autumns as a rule are warm and dry.
 The main peculiarity - lots of precipitation and fog in summer.